Balaje/MultiScaleFEM.jl/README.md

 \end{align*}
 $$

 Here $D_{\varepsilon}$ is a highly oscillatory coefficient.
+Traditional methods often need very small meshes to resolve the oscillations on the fine scale and thus we turn to multiscale methods.

 ## Higher order multiscale method
 -------

-The higher order multiscale method is similar to the localized orthogonal decomposition method, but can be extended to the higher order setting.
 The implementation is based on the paper by [Maier, R.](https://epubs.siam.org/doi/abs/10.1137/20M1364321).
 This method is local upto the patch of size $l$ ouside the element.
-I then use the standard finite element on the patch to compute the projection of the $L^2$ functions on the coarse space.
-This mesh on the fine scale needs to sufficiently small to resolve the oscillations.
-This works since the problem is solved locally and often the oscillations could be captured on a reasonably small mesh.
-The new basis function then contains the fine scale information and can be used to find the numerical solution that resolves the oscillations on the fine scale.
+I use the standard finite element method on the patch to compute the projection of the $L^2$ functions on the coarse space.
+This mesh on the fine scale needs to be sufficiently small to resolve the fine scale effects.
+Since the problem is solved locally, the fine-scale effects could be captured using reasonably large mesh on the patch.

+The new basis function then contains the fine scale information and can be used to find the numerical solution that contains the information on the fine scale.
 This needs to be computed once and can be used repeatedly, for example, to solve time dependent problems.
 For example, the following figure shows the multiscale basis function containing the fine scale information.
 The diffusion coefficient here is a piecewise constant function on a very fine scale $(\epsilon = 2^{-7})$.

 | ![Fine scale bases](./HigherOrderMS/Images/bases_el_1_random.png) |
 | --- |